 Being one of the most visited buildings in New York City, The Empire State Building draws a large crowd through the year.
 This results in a wait time of about 45 minutes to 1 hour on an average.
 Weekends are known to be the busiest period, with waiting times that go up more than an hour, especially weekends during summer.

-The best way to escape the tourist hordes is to reach the building early in the morning right after it opens at 8:00 AM, preferably on a weekday; though early weekends are relatively less crowded as well.
-If you wish to visit the Empire State at night, then visiting after 11:00 PM should also see you in within a few minutes.
+The best way to escape the tourist hordes is to reach the building early in the morning right after it opens at 10 AM, preferably on a weekday; though early on the weekends are relatively less crowded as well.
+If you wish to visit the Empire State at night, then visiting after 9 PM should also see you in within a few minutes.

-Another option is to purchase Skip The Line Tickets in advance and reach there during your desired slot which allows you to glide cross the ticket line and proceed for security check.
-If you cannot schedule your visit before 9:00 AM or post 11:00 PM, these skip the line tickets are your best bet.
+Another option is to purchase the Express Pass in advance and reach there during your desired slot which allows you to glide cross the ticket line and head right to the observation deck.
+If you cannot schedule your visit before 12 PM or post 9 PM, this pass is your best bet.

 While there is no perfect time to visit the landmark - it's an established fact that the views are best during sunset.
 Ideally, it’s also the perfect time to bump into a plethora of people.
 If you're someone who loves beating the crowd, sometime early early morning, or early afternoon should be the best time to visit.